j-wang/R_cleaning_data/CODEBOOK.md

 * LAYING

 #### Sensor Variables
 Each of these variables are the raw signals from sensors as described by UCI above.
-Their original purpose was to be fed into a machine learning algorithm, so their values have not been normalized from their analogue form in any easily interpretable way.
+All variables are unitless, as they are normalized and bounded between [-1, 1].

+To interpret the variables:
+1. (t or f) the first letter indicates **t**ime or **f**requency.
+2. (BodyAcc, GravityAcc, BodyAccJerk, BodyGyro...)
+Sensor output based on the above.
+On a most basic level, acceleration or gyro readings, broken up into "body" and "gravity" readings (separating out what movement is from the individual the Samsung phone is attached to, vs. gravitation).
+Jerk, JerkMag, etc. are modifications on this that are more specialized readings that measure jerk (as a movement) and Mag (magnitude).
+3. (-mean() or -std()) mean or standard deviation reading
+4. (-X or -Y or -Z) X, Y, or Z axis direction (as mentioned above, these are three-axis gyros and accelerometers.

-The list is below (1 and 2 are "Subject" and "Activity" respectively:
+The list below lists all sensor variables in the dataset (1 and 2 are skipped in the numbering since they represent "Subject" and "Activity" respectively):

  [3] "tBodyAcc-mean()-X"
  [4] "tBodyAcc-mean()-Y"